ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Ensure that the API key has the required permissions to access the selected workspace.

-### Is adding nodes mandatory after configuring the HA cluster?
+### Is adding nodes mandatory after deploy the HA cluster?
 {: #faq-ha-add-node-mandatory}

 Yes.
 After you configure the HA cluster, you must add one or more virtual server instances as cluster nodes.